-There is a national policy in place in Bulgaria regarding Centres of Expertise.
-Ministerial Ordinance No.16 was signed by the Bulgarian Minister of Health on 30th July 2014 and promulgated in State Gazette on August 12th.
-This legalisation was prepared by a Task Force at the Ministry of Health, established in 2013 and including health authorities, medical professionals and patient representatives.
+There is a national policy in place in Bulgaria regarding the designation of Centres of Expertise for rare diseases.
+Ministerial Ordinance No.16 was signed by the Bulgarian Minister of Health on 30th July 2014 and was promulgated in State Gazette on August 12th.
+This legislation was prepared by a Task Force at the Ministry of Health, established in 2013, which included health authorities, medical professionals and patient representatives.

 The Task Force benefited from the extensive work of previous Task Forces, as well as the current EU recommendation on rare diseases.
 The Ordinance allows for the possibility of two or more medical institutions to apply as a single Centre of Expertise established on a base of functional cooperation.
-This is an important provision as expert centres are mandated to provide diagnosis, treatment and follow up and rehabilitation of patients with rare diseases.
-Centres are explicitly required to bring together and to coordinate a multidisciplinary approach of a team medical and non-medical specialists, in order to serve the specific medical, rehabilitation and palliative needs of rare disease patients and their families.
-Finally, all designated centres of expertise are required to participate in the National Registry for Rare Diseases.
-A period of designation is up to 5 years and may be renewed.
-Designated centres are expected to put in place quality of care control, including patient-reported outcomes.
-Centres are required to submit annual activity reports to the Commission, who performs an external evaluation at the end of the designation period.
+This is an important provision as expert centres are mandated to provide diagnosis, treatment, and follow up and rehabilitation of patients with rare diseases.
+Centres are explicitly required to bring together and to coordinate a multidisciplinary approach of a team of medical and non-medical specialists, in order to serve the specific medical, rehabilitation and palliative needs of rare disease patients and their families.
+Finally, all designated centres of expertise are required to participate to the National Registry for Rare Diseases.
+A period of designation lasts for up to 5 years and may be renewed.
+Designated centres are expected to put in place quality of care controls, including patient-reported outcomes.
+Centres are required to submit annual activity reports to a special Commission, which performs an external evaluation at the end of the designation period.